ApolloTang/wf--simplify-testing-w-react-testing-library-packt2021/wf2-react18-webpack5/src/1/006-1a-profile/README.md

 This demo trying to illustrate the following:

-With `jest-dom` install, instead of writing:
+With `jest-dom` installed, instead of writing:

 ```
 expect(getByText('foo')).toBeTruthy()